 - And the views of the Mackenzie Basin from the walking track

 It is not very well-known, but I think it is one of the best places to visit in South island.
 Let me show you in a short video what the walk around the pinnacles look like.
 You will better see what I am talking about:

 Omarama clay cliffs and Lord of the Rings…

 However the location is not as hidden as it used to be when it was only listed in NZ Frenzy E17.
 It is now more and more well-known and listed in several guides.

-I met people asking if this was one of the filming location of Lord of the Rings.
+I met people asking if this was one of the filming locations of Lord of the Rings.
 I have not found any information in that regards.

 All I can see are articles saying it was featured but nobody is writing in which scene.

-All I have found are the other pinnacles on North island (Putangirua pinnacles) were used as Dimholt Road int he 'path of the dead' scene.
+All I have found are the other pinnacles on North island (Putangirua pinnacles) which were used as Dimholt Road in the ‘path of the dead’ scene.

 Planning tips – Omarama Clay Cliffs New Zealand